Diane A. Isabelle, Ph.D.

 Professor and Consultant in Ottawa, Ontario, Canada

-I live in Ottawa, Canada's capital, and am an Assistant Professor, International Business at Carleton University, Sprott School of Business.
+I am an Associate Professor, International Business at Carleton University, Sprott School of Business, and Director of Sprott's International Business Study Group.
 In a nutshell, I am in my third career: first in in the private sector as a project engineer, then at the National Research Council of Canada in several senior roles, and finally in academia since 2011 and loving it.

 My research focuses broadly on the areas of science, innovation and techno-entrepreneurship within a global context.
 Current research interests are organized around the following four themes: